BrianP8701/swarmstar_frontend/journal.md

 Everytime an agent from the backend needs user input, lets think step by step what happens.
 A user interaction action cannot be embedded inside another action.
 Every user interaction needs to be a standalone action, because of the nature of user interactions. serverless functions cant be left to sit and wait for user responses. a user interaction node needs to send a request for user input, and each response back to the user must also be decoupled.

-Backend -> Initiate conversation: Node, FirstMessage loop
+Backend -> Initiate chat: Node, FirstMessage loop
     Frontend -> User response
     Backend -> (if answer is not sufficient) SecondMessage